So this is your undocumented anchorman sitting in.

 Don't you think I'd be a lot cheaper to do that than to implement health care reform?

-The best thing you could do for to solve the problem of the debt and the deficits and everything else is to say to Congress, look, we sent these uh four Uyghurs from Gitmo to Bermuda.
+The best thing you could do to solve the problem of the debt and the deficits and everything else is to say to Congress, look, we sent these four Uyghurs from Gitmo to Bermuda.

-You're you're absolutely right there.
+You're absolutely right there.

-That's an inspired uh that's that's an inspired notion.
+That's an inspired notion.

-Uh you'd have to probably have to do it as a constitutional amendment.
+You'd probably have to do it as a constitutional amendment.

-But it it that you're you're right.
+But you're right.

 There's a lot of truth in that.

-Uh and uh if you look at the Sarbane's Oxley, for example, the the response to the Enron uh collapse when suddenly they said, Oh, these companies are unregulated, we've got to do this, we've got to do that.
+And if you look at the Sarbanes-Oxley, for example, the response to the Enron collapse, when suddenly they said, oh, these companies are unregulated.

 If you notice now, we don't have these IPOs we used to have.

-Uh and it used to be a big thing, people would talk about the initial share price and all the rest of it, it would be in the papers.
+People would talk about the initial share price and all the rest of it.

-That's a classic example of how uh a a hasty legislative uh congressional solution to a problem that would have gone away naturally uh became chiseled in granite in perpetuity uh by careless legislation and that's exactly the same uh as will happen with health care and cap and trade and all the rest.
+That's a classic example of how a hasty legislative congressional solution to a problem that would have gone away naturally became chiseled in granite in perpetuity by careless legislation.

-If you keep distorting uh the natural processes, the ebb and flow of the market, you're only going to make things worse.
+If you keep distorting the natural processes, the ebb and flow of the market, you're only going to make things worse.

-Uh you know, maybe with Barney Frank and uh a uh Congressman Waxman and uh Nancy Pelosi and a couple of other and we but let's get our inspector in there as well.
+You know, maybe with Barney Frank and Congressman Waxman and Nancy Pelosi and a couple of others.

-Are you confident you can sell this to your neighbors at least Gail.
+Are you confident you can sell this to your neighbors at least, Gail?

 Yes, that's very true.